King Ravohimena and the Magic Grains: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children".
 Czech scholar Karel Horálek also recognized the tale as another variant of type ATU 707.

-According to Hering's Malagasy Tale Index, the tale type is one of 78 international types found in both Madagascar and elsewhere.
+According to Lee Haring's Malagasy Tale Index, the tale type is one of 78 international types found in both Madagascar and elsewhere.
 The collectors noted that the tale type adapted and integrated into traditions of the country, becoming "a clan legend, an explanation for uxorilocal marriage, and a cautionary tale against polygamy".

 Variants

-Eight variants of tale type 707 have been collected in Magadascar: two tales from the Merina, a clan tale and a tale titled Haitraitra an'olombelona, zaka an'nanahary (or Andriambahoaka sy ny zanany); two tales from the Betsileo, one titled Le mari et ses trois femmes and the other "Andriabohoemanana and the unfortunate Rafaravavy"; two tales from the Sakalava, titled "Ramikiloke" and "The speaking bird".
+According to Lee Haring, eight variants of tale type 707 have been collected in Madagascar: two tales from the Merina, a clan tale and a tale titled Haitraitra an'olombelona, zaka an'nanahary (or Andriambahoaka sy ny zanany); two tales from the Betsileo, one titled Le mari et ses trois femmes and the other "Andriabohoemanana and the unfortunate Rafaravavy"; two tales from the Sakalava, titled "Ramikiloke" and "The speaking bird".

+History of the Nobles of Madagascar

 In a Merina tale described in the book Tantara ny Andriana eto Madagasikara ("History of the Nobles in Madagascar"), Andriambavirano came down from heaven, goddess Andriambavirano ("Princess of the Water") descends to earth in leaf form near a lake in the Angavo mountain.
 Andriamanjavona, "royal prince of double affiliation" and son of sovereign Andriandravindravina, is destined to take it, which he does by singing a magical charm.
 He captures the leaf and takes it home.
 The leaf becomes a woman named Andriambavirano and they marry.
 The "vadibe", the first wife, casts away Andriambavirano's three children (two boys and a girl), but they are saved by a foster father.
 Further sources state the three children (the elder boy named Rabingoanony, the younger boy Andrianjatovorovola and the girl Ratandratandravola) are saved by a creature called Konantitra and later become heroes and heroines.
 Professor Lee Haring noted the connection to the international tale type ATU 707, "The Three Golden Children".